 - Peel Lemon using a vegetable peeler or knife.
 Make sure not to cut into the white pith too much.

-Drying Lemon in Oven
+Drying in the Oven

-- Place in the oven at 200 degrees on a lined sheet pan.
+- Place in the oven at 200 degrees Fahrenheit on a lined sheet pan.
 Make sure peels are separated and not sticking together.
 Cook for up to two hours.

 - Once the peels SNAP, they are dry enough to come out of oven.
 Peels will be a darker color when they come out.
 It does not affect the taste at all.

-Drying Lemon in Dehydrator
+Drying in the Dehydrator

 - Set the dehydrator at 95 degrees and place the lemon peels on the trays making sure they are separated.
 This will take 4-7 hours.
 Once the peels SNAP, they are dry enough to come out of the oven.
 Peels will be light in color when they come out.